RazAbk/React-Dimmer/README.md

 const [isMenuOpen, setMenuOpen] = useState(false)
 ```

-* isMenuOpen - a boolean that determines whether a memu / modal etc... is open
+* isMenuOpen - a boolean that determines whether a menu / modal etc... is open
 * setMenuOpen - a react setState function passed into ReactDimmer, in order to set the menu / modal close once the dimmer is clicked

 # Options